TexteaInc/funix/README.md

 ## Acknowledgement

-We were inspired by FastAPI's approach of using type hints to build apps.
-We also want to thank Streamlit, Gradio, PyWebIO, and Pynecone for their influence on the development of Funix.
-Our backend is implemented using Flask, and the front-end primarily using Material UI.
-Lastly, Funix was made possible with the generous investment from Miracle Plus (formerly Y Combinator China) to Textea Inc. tel
+Funix draws inspiration from FastAPI and Google’s Python-Fire: building apps by interring from type hints.
+We port this idea from the backend (FastAPI) or the terminal (Python-Fire) to the frontend.
+We also wanna thank Streamlit, Gradio, PyWebIO, and Pynecone.
+They inspired us.
+We are just too lazy to manually define widgets imperatively.
+Funix’s backend is implemented in Flask and the frontend in Material UI.
+Lastly, Funix was made possible with the generous investment from Miracle Plus (formerly Y Combinator China) to Textea Inc.

 ## Team